okikio/transferables/README.md

 * First, not all transferable objects are supported in all browsers.
 * Second, not all transferable objects can be transfered between Workers and the main thread.
 * Third, `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
-* Fourth, and most important only use this library when you don't know the shape of the object to be transfered, as traversing the input object adds a delay.
+* Fourth, and most important, only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the benchmark above to see the delay in action.

 There is quite a bit of browser compatibility issues with Transferable Objects that are just not yet resolved as far as I can tell a large number of them occur on Safari, due to either a lack of usage or just not wanting to add the feature.